Tobias Myers: Cleveland Guardians

 On November 19, 2021, Myers was traded to the Cleveland Guardians in exchange for Junior Caminero; the Guardians selected Myers to their 40-man roster upon acquiring him.
-He was assigned to the Columbus Clippers of the Triple-A International League to begin the 2022 season, with whom he was 1–17 with a 12.70 ERA over 18 starts.
-On July 2, he was designated for assignment.
+He was assigned to the Columbus Clippers of the Triple-A International League to begin the 2022 season, with whom he was 1–9 with a 6.00 ERA over 14 starts.
+On July 2, 2022, Myers was designated for assignment by the Guardians.

 San Francisco Giants

 On July 7, 2022, the Guardians traded Myers to the San Francisco Giants in exchange for cash considerations.
-He made two appearances for the Triple-A Sacramento River Cats, allowing three runs in as many innings pitched.
+He made two appearances for the Triple-A Sacramento River Cats of the Pacific Coast League, allowing three runs in as many innings pitched.
 He was designated for assignment on July 31 following the acquisition of Dixon Machado.

 Chicago White Sox

 On August 2, 2022, Myers was claimed off waivers by the Chicago White Sox.
+The White Sox assigned him to the Charlotte Knights of the Triple-A International League with whom he started seven games and had a 0-6 record and 15.92 ERA across 13 innings.
 On September 19, the White Sox released Myers.
-In 2022 in the minor leagues, he was 1–15 with a 7.82 ERA in 76 innings, and was second in the minor leagues in losses.
+His minor league totals in 2022 included a 1–15 record with a 7.82 ERA in 76 innings, and he was second in the minor leagues in losses.

 Milwaukee Brewers

 On November 22, 2022, Myers signed a minor league contract with the Milwaukee Brewers organization and was assigned to the Triple-A Nashville Sounds.
 He split the 2023 season between the Double–A Biloxi Shuckers and Triple–A Nashville.
 In 29 games (26 starts), he accumulated a 10–5 record and 4.93 ERA with 175 strikeouts across 140 2/3 innings pitched.

 On April 17, 2024, Myers was selected to the 40–man roster and promoted to the major leagues for the first time.
 However, he was optioned down to Nashville the following day without appearing for the Brewers, becoming a phantom ballplayer.
 On April 22, Myers was recalled to the majors after Wade Miley was placed on the injured list.
 Myers made his Major League debut on April 23 versus the Pittsburgh Pirates, surrendering a home run to Andrew McCutchen on his first pitch.
+Myers made 27 appearances (25 starts) for the Brewers during his rookie campaign, compiling a 9-6 record and 3.00 ERA with 127 strikeouts over 138 innings of work.

+Myers pitched in 22 games (including six starts) for Milwaukee during the 2025 season, accumulating a 1-2 record and 3.55 ERA with 38 strikeouts across 50 2/3 innings pitched.

+New York Mets

+On January 21, 2026, the Brewers traded Myers and Freddy Peralta to the New York Mets in exchange for Jett Williams and Brandon Sproat.

+Personal life

+Myers and his wife, Leah, were married in December 2024.